jaspector

 Permits are required for commercial and residential construction including new construction of primary or additional structures, additions, mobile home placement, solar panels, and any construction, enlargement, alteration, repair, moving, demolition, or occupancy change of a building or structure, or installation of regulated electrical, gas, mechanical, or plumbing systems.

-Typical processing time is Generally 5 to 7 business days from the date of application if complete..
+Building permit processing times in Houma, LA typically run Generally 5 to 7 business days from the date of application if complete..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Houma, LA.
 The following work is generally exempt: One-story detached residential accessory structures used as tool or storage sheds, playhouses, and similar uses not over 200 square feet, if not in a floodplain; Nonresidential farm-use structures on a farm, if not attached to a residence; Fishing camps or other outdoor recreational structures meeting parish code conditions outside municipal corporate limits and approved subdivisions, if not tied to a residence or commercial use; Detached decks not over 200 square feet, less than 30 inches above grade, not attached to a dwelling, and not serving a required exit; Retaining walls not over 4 feet high unless supporting a surcharge or certain liquids; Ground-supported water tanks not over 5,000 gallons with height-to-width ratio not over 2:1; Painting, papering, tiling, carpeting, cabinets, countertops, vinyl siding, and similar finish work not affecting structural integrity or building envelope, not involving electrical or gas changes, and costing no more than $2,500; Temporary motion picture, television, and theater stage sets and scenery; Shade cloth structures for nursery or agricultural purposes without service systems; Swings and other playground equipment accessory to detached one- and two-family dwellings; Certain window awnings on Group R-3 and U occupancies; Movable cases, counters, and partitions not more than 5 feet 9 inches high; Minor electrical, gas, mechanical, and plumbing repairs specifically listed in TPCG Section 105.2.
 Note: Exempt from building permit does not mean exempt from zoning, floodplain, coastal, and other regulatory requirements.
 Confirm with the Terrebonne Parish Permits Division before proceeding.
+When in doubt, confirm with the local building department before starting work.